objeck/objeck-lang/core/vm/arch/README.md

 Mark and sweep garbage collector.

 ### Design
-Memory is allocated until a threshold is hit and evokes the garbage collector.
-Garbage collector scans all roots namely the calculation stack, interpreter call stack and associated JIT machine code.
-JIT machine code is marked as active for collection via a stack frame flag.
-All scanned memory is tagged, memory not tagged is freed.
+Memory is allocated until a threshold is hit which evokes the garbage collector.
+The garbage collector scans all "roots" namely the calculation stack, interpreter stack and process stack for JIT'ed code.
+Scanning of roots and associated memory is done in separate threads.
+All scanned memory is tagged, memory not tagged is released into a pool.

-To enhance performance scanning of roots is done in three separate threads.

 ### Implementation
 C++ using the STL.